Ensemble learning priors unfolding for scalable Snapshot Compressive Sensing: Our proposed methods

-Given the compressed measurement $\Hmat$ and coding pattern $\{\Cmat_b\}_{b=1}^B$captured by the SCI system, there exist two optimization framework to predict the desired high speed frames $\{\Xmat_b\}_{b=1}^B$: penalty function method and augmented lagrangian (AL) method.The performance of the AL method is better than that of the penalty function method, which has been proved in previous works ~\cite{li2010efficient,afonso2010augmented,yang2019improving}, and therefore, here the AL method is adopted, as follows
+Given the compressed measurement $\Ymat$ and coding pattern $\{\Cmat_b\}_{b=1}^B$ captured by the SCI system, there exist two optimization frameworks to predict the desired high speed frames $\{\Xmat_b\}_{b=1}^B$: penalty function method and augmented Lagrangian (AL) method.
+The performance of AL method is better than that of the penalty function method, which has been proved in previous work~\cite{li2010efficient,afonso2010augmented,yang2019improving}.
+Therefore the AL method is adopted here, which is formulated as follows:

-where $\Phi(\xv),\lambdav_1$ and $ \gamma_1 $denote the prior regularization, penalty parameter and lagrangian multiplier, respectively.
+where $\Phi(\xv),\lambdav_1$ and $ \gamma_1$ denote the prior regularization, Lagrangian multiplier and penalty parameter, respectively.
 For convenience, Eq.~\eqref{Eq:d} is further written as

-\subsection{Single prior}
+\subsubsection{Single prior.}

-To solve Eq.~\eqref{Eq:e}, an auxiliary variable $\vv$ is introduced.Then Eq.~\eqref{Eq:e} is further written as
+To solve Eq.~\eqref{Eq:e}, an auxiliary variable $\vv$ is introduced.
+Then Eq.~\eqref{Eq:e} is further written as